frontdev98/Simple-JWT-authentication/README.md

 PORT=5000 # The server will run on 5000 port, you can change

 JWT_SECRET=$(openssl rand -base64 32) # Generate 256-bit key every time when server is started

+NODE_ENV=dev                          # Change it to "prod" if you don't want to see logs on console LOG_PATH='server.log'                 # Path to log file
 ```

 5. Initialize database with data from step 3